boazbk/tcs/lec_17_model_rand.md

 * The relation between $\mathbf{BPP}$ and $\mathbf{NP}$ is not known, but we do know that if $\mathbf{P}=\mathbf{NP}$ then $\mathbf{BPP}=\mathbf{P}$.

-* Pseudorandom generators are object that take a short random "seed" and expand it to a much longer output that "appears random" for efficient algorithms.
+* Pseudorandom generators are objects that take a short random "seed" and expand it to a much longer output that "appears random" for efficient algorithms.
 We conjecture that exponentially strong pseudorandom generators exist.
 Under this conjecture, $\mathbf{BPP}=\mathbf{P}$.

 :::